Shovel

 Map

-• Workflow Map: how the work happens today
+• Document how the work actually happens today

-• Gate 1: whether the process is ready for design
+• Gate: Is the process ready for design?

 Phase 2